build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

     - resilience
 ---

-# How to design and implement an effective incident response strategy

 ## Introduction

-An efficient response strategy is crucial to ensuring that businesses can quickly and effectively respond to incidents and minimize the impact on their operations.
+An efficient response strategy is crucial to ensuring that businesses can quickly and effectively respond to incidents and reduce the loss in revenue, data, customer trust, or compliance .
 In this blog, we'll go through the key steps in designing and implementing an incident management strategy covering the four steps of incident response as defined by NIST, namely: 1/preparation, 2/detection and analysis, 3/containment & recovery, and 4/correction of errors & continuous improvement.
 Lastly, we will discuss the importance of management buy in and explore the role of automation in helping organizations improve their response capabilities.

 ## 1. Preparation